Mehip/Tecna-task/README.md

-# Program to save in database, download and execute groovy script
+#Spring application to save in database, download and execute groovy script